AdamBrodzinski/parse-form/README.md

 ### Install

-In Meteor apps use `mrt add parse-form` to install the Meteor package.
+In Meteor apps use `meteor add skinnygeek1010:parse-form` to install the Meteor package.
 Otherwise, add the `parse-form-min.js` file to your project with a script tag.
 <br/>